aws-samples/aws-databrew-ml-stepfunction-workflow/README.md

 As part of this repository, we walk through a solution where we use DataBrew for visual data preparation and use Jupyterlab code to call databrew artifacts and create AWS step functions to orchestrate Sagemaker training jobs.

 ## Step function workflow
-This is an overview of the architecture described above:
+This is an overview of the workflow described above:

 ![step_function_workflow](img/step_function_workflow.png)